 |User Phone||Filter by associated user’s phone number after setting it in the user metadata|

 |User Email||Filter by associated user’s email after setting it in the user metadata|

 |user.metadata.[field key]||Custom fields set in the user metadata|

 Moesif supports a variety of API protocols including RESTful, GraphQL, and Ethereum Web3 (JSON-RPC) APIs.
 Please see the documentation for GraphQL Support and JSON-RPC Support for protcol specific features.

-Moesif persists any active search criteria to the browser window’s URL.
-You can share your browser tab’s URL with a teammate, they will also see your same filters applied without requiring him/her to re enter filter parameters.
+Moesif persists any active search criteria to the browser window’s URL, so that you can pass your browser tab’s URL to a teammate and they will also see the same filters applied by you without requiring them to re-enter those filter parameters.